KrauseFx/krausefx.com/_posts/2022-06-10-facebook-instagram-injecting-code-into-all-third-party-websites.md

 &ndash; [Daring Fireball](https://daringfireball.net/linked/2022/02/03/facebook-apple-browser-carve-out) & [MacWorld](https://www.macworld.com/article/611551/facebook-app-tracking-transparency-iphone-quarterly-results.html)

-With 1 Billion active Instagram users, the amount of data Meta can collect by injecting the Meta Pixel into every third party website opened from the Instagram & Facebook app is a potentially staggering amount.
+With 1 Billion active Instagram users, the amount of data Meta can collect by injecting the Meta Pixel into every third party website opened from the Instagram & Facebook app is a staggering amount.

 With web browsers and iOS adding more and more privacy controls into the user’s hands, it becomes clear why Meta is interested in monitoring all web traffic of external websites.

 > Facebook bombarded its users with messages begging them to turn tracking back on.
 It threatened an antitrust suit against Apple.
 It got small businesses to defend user-tracking, claiming that when a giant corporation spies on billions of people, that’s a form of small business development.

 &ndash; [EFF - Facebook Says Apple is Too Powerful.
 They're Right.](https://www.eff.org/deeplinks/2022/06/facebook-says-apple-too-powerful-theyre-right)

+### For non-tech readers

+- **Can Facebook/Instagram read everything I do online?** No!
+Meta is only able to read and watch your online activities when you open a link or ad from within their app.
+- **Does Facebook actually steal my passwords, address and credit card numbers?** No!
+I didn't prove the exact data Meta is tracking, but wanted to showcase the kind of data they *could* get without you knowing.
+As shown in the past, if it's possible for a company to get access to data for free, without asking the user for permission, [they eventually will track it](https://twitter.com/steipete/status/1025024813889478656?lang=en).
+- **How can I protect myself?** For full details scroll down to the end of the article, summary: Whenever you open a link from within one of Meta's apps, make sure to click the dots in the corner to open the page in Safari instead.

 ### Meta Pixel